ivanyordanovgt/brawl-stars-bot/documentation/Goal.md

 Level 9 unlocks star powers and gears -> 2000x2 coins 1000x6 coins<br>
 Level 11 unlocks hyper charges -> 5000 coins

-In order to have an maxed account which is all brawler lvl 11 with at least 1 star power, 1 gadget and 2 gears you need:<br>
+In order to have an maxed account which is all brawlers lvl 11 with at least 1 star power, 1 gadget and 2 gears you need:<br>
 ### 1,046,730 coins

 An very active free to play player will have the following monthly rewards:<br>